htcondor/htcondor/docs/grid-computing/grid-universe.rst

 :index:`C_GAHP_LOG` configuration variable must point to a location the end user can write to.

-A submit machine must also have a *condor\_collector* daemon to which the *condor\_schedd* daemon can submit a query.
-The query is for the location (IP address and port) of the intended remote machine’s *condor\_schedd* daemon.
+A submit machine must also have a *condor_collector* daemon to which the *condor_schedd* daemon can submit a query.
+The query is for the location (IP address and port) of the intended remote machine's *condor_schedd* daemon.
 This facilitates communication between the two machines.
-This *condor\_collector* does not need to be the same collector that the local *condor\_schedd* daemon reports to.
+This *condor_collector* does not need to be the same collector that the local *condor_schedd* daemon reports to.

 The machine upon which jobs are executed must also be configured correctly.
-This machine must be running a *condor\_schedd* daemon.
+This machine must be running a *condor_schedd* daemon.
-Unless specified explicitly in a submit file, ``CONDOR_HOST`` must point to a *condor\_collector* daemon that it can write to, and the machine upon which jobs are submitted can read from.
+Unless specified explicitly in a submit file, ``CONDOR_HOST`` must point to a *condor_collector* daemon that it can write to, and the machine upon which jobs are submitted can read from.
 This facilitates communication between the two machines.